-All data is saved into a Cloud SQL instance (2), Cloud Spanner is best suited for this platform but its cost made impossible to use it.
-On an hourly basis, there are Cloud Functions (5) triggered by Cloud Scheduler (7) that syncs tag statuses and information between Adobe Launch and the platform.
+All data is saved into a Cloud SQL instance (2), Cloud Spanner is best suited for this platform but its cost made it impossible to use it.
+On an hourly basis, there are Cloud Functions (5) triggered by Cloud Scheduler (7) that sync tag statuses and information between Adobe Launch and the platform.
 Additionally, every time a tag is accessed by a user, the sync is also made.

 Finally, Cloud Logging (8) is used to log all activity for all the compute services.

 Automation is key to success in digital.
 It reduces time and costs while avoiding human errors.
 Although the digital industry is among the ones with the highest levels of automation, there is still a large number of tasks that can be automated.